blueshed/chat/readme.md

 This article is a follow on from [Realtime Chat with Vite, Vue3 and Python Tornado](https://pspddo.medium.com/realtime-chat-with-vite-vue3-and-python-tornado-31c8085253af).
+But my son said this should have come first.
 In that article I suggested that I could provide a view of pylint, axblack, pytest and sphinx.
 I use [Atom](https://atom.io/), but others are excellent too, such as VS Code, Eclipse and PyCharm.
 Atom has plug-ins to make it a usable python ide: language-python, python-black, linter-pylint, platformio-ide-terminal, to name but a few.
 What we'll do her is in the terminal, so any editor will do.

 By engineering I mean tested, consistent, documented code.
 So let's start setting up some command line tools to make this less daunting.